tigerbluejay/BankAccount/README.md

 # Bank Account Console Application

 This minimalistic .NET console application models a basic bank account system with support for deposits, withdrawals, and transaction history tracking.
-Built to demonstrate object-oriented programming (OOP) concepts such as encapsulation, classes, and methods, the project is ideal for beginners exploring C# fundamentals or experienced developers needing a quick reference for implementing core OOP patterns in a financial context.This minimalistic .NET console application models a basic bank account system with support for deposits, withdrawals, and transaction history tracking.
 Built to demonstrate object-oriented programming (OOP) concepts such as encapsulation, classes, and methods, the project is ideal for beginners exploring C# fundamentals or experienced developers needing a quick reference for implementing core OOP patterns in a financial context.

 ---